SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

      To review currently available templates in your M365 tenant and use them in SysKit Point:

-       1) Navigate to MS Teams admin center https://admin.teams.microsoft.com/
+       1) Navigate to the Microsoft Teams [admin center](https://admin.teams.microsoft.com/)
        2) Under the tab Teams, select **Team templates**
        3) Click the name of the template to review apps and channels they include
        4) Copy the Template ID and paste in SysKit wizard